celer-network/sgn-v2-networks/docs/validator.md

       For better security, we support using AWS KMS to manage the signer key.
       Follow [this doc](aws_kms.md) to set it up.

-10. Fill in the fields in `$HOME/.sgnd/config/sgn.toml` with the correct values:
+10. Fill out the fields in the SGN-specific config file `$HOME/.sgnd/config/sgn.toml` with the correct values:

     | Field | Description |
     | ----- | ----------- |